clzola/snapes-potions-warehouse-api/README.md

 ## Snape's Potions Warehouse

-This is a hobby project.
-Idea is that Snape (a Hogwarts teacher) needs help with his potions.
+Professor Snape, a Hogwarts teachers, needs help with organizing his potions warehouse.
-He needs an application where he will track ingredients, potions and recipes he has in his warehouse along with additional information.
+He needs a web application where he will be able to track information regarding amount of ingredients and potions in his warehouse.
+Also application needs to store recipe for each potion.

+Note: This is only back-end part of the application.
+To see frontend follow this [link](https://github.com/clzola/snapes-potions-warehouse-admin).

 ### Deployment